Abstract

 “Chances of a head injury increased threefold at speeds above 20km/h and fivefold at speeds above 30km/h”

 What is the point wearing a helmet if it induces people to ride faster?
-At most, a helmet can only reduce a 50 km/h impact to the equivalent of a 45 km/h impact.
+At best, a helmet can only reduce a 50 km/h impact to the equivalent of a 45 km/h impact.

-A slow and careful rider without a helmet is probably less at risk of injury than an overconfident helmeted rider taking risks at higher speeds.
-With a helmet law, the safer type of cycling is illegal while the more dangerous one is vindicated.
-This is the irony of a counterproductive policy, as mentioned in a 2012 study published by the Institute of Transport Economics in Norway:
+A slow and cautious rider without a helmet is less at risk than an overconfident helmeted rider taking risks at higher speeds.
+With a helmet law, the safer type of cycling is illegal while the more dangerous behavior is vindicated.
+This is the irony of a counterproductive policy.
+A 2012 study published by the Institute of Transport Economics in Norway concludes:

 “at least part of the reason why helmet laws do not appear to be beneficial is that they disproportionately discourage the safest cyclists.”

-John Pucher, a US professor at Rutgers University in New Jersey, researched how several countries have made cycling safe, convenient and practical.
-Infrastructure, legislation to protect cyclists, training and measures to discourage car use are emphasized.
+John Pucher, a US professor at Rutgers University in New Jersey, has researched how several countries have made cycling safe.
+Infrastructure, legislation to protect cyclists, training and measures to discourage car use are key.
 Helmets played no part in making cycling safer.
 John Pucher said:

 “Compulsory wearing of helmets was “a Band-Aid strategy” adopted by governments shying away from more difficult initiatives of building separated cycle ways, calming neighbourhoods and educating drivers and riders.”

-An overemphasis on helmets can result in neglecting more effective safety measures like reducing the risk of accidents.
+An obsession with helmets can result in neglecting more effective safety measures.
 This might explain why Australia’s serious injury rate is 22 TIMES greater than in the Netherlands

-The odd discrepancy between the helmet law dogma and real world evidence has been noted in Health on the Move 2, a report from an independent British society of public health and transport practitioners and researchers.
-The section on bicycle helmets evidence reports:
+Health on the Move 2, a report from an independent British society of public health and transport practitioners and researchers, reports:

 “The failure of mass helmet use to affect serious head injuries, be it in falls or collisions, has been ignored by the medical world, by civil servants, by the media, and by cyclists themselves.
 A collective willingness to believe appears to explain why the population-level studies are so little appreciated. ….